 Full-spectrum wellness products contain a meager 0.3% THC content.
 This trace amount is not enough to show up on drug tests, given that the user takes moderate doses.
 If the consumer takes high doses regularly, there is a risk of a failed drug test.
-The body can accumulate THC content and it may stay in the body’s systems for up to ten days.
+The body can accumulate THC content, and it may stay in the body’s systems for up to ten days.

 While you are not experiencing a “high,” it does not mean your body is completely devoid of this psychoactive component.

 So, does CBD oil get you high?
 This compound alone cannot.
-The cannabis plant contains other cannabinoids other than CBD and THC.
+The cannabis plant contains cannabinoids other than CBD and THC.
 Most research surrounding cannabis focuses on either CBD and THC because of its potential for health benefits.

 When you look for cannabidiol products, research the brand thoroughly.
-Go to local shops and ask who their supplier is to know for sure that their products are legit and accurately labeled.
+Go to local shops and ask who their supplier is to know that their products are legit and accurately labeled.
 The best brands will know everything that is in their products.

 - The full-spectrum CBD oil contains all the components from the hemp plant, and it is not cleaned of other components.
 It also contains 0.3% THC, which is not enough to feel high.